ElineVerbon/ReadySetGo/README.md

 _Follow the prompts in the terminal.
 If you open 'human', you will need to type in your moves.
 In the case of 'smartX', you only participate at the start of the exchange (entering the IP address and the port number you want to connect with).
 Afterwards, the computer will take over and play the game to the end._

 4. Open another new command line window and start another client by typing  __one of these lines__  in the command line and hitting enter:
  * ./human
- * ./smart1
- * ./smart2
- * ./smart3
+ * ./computer

 _Again, follow the prompts in the terminal.
-If you open 'human', you will need to type in your moves.
-In the case of 'smartX', you will indicate the server you want to connect with, but afterwards the computer will take over._
+If you open 'human', you will play the game and need to type in your moves.
+In the case of 'computer', you will indicate which server you want to connect with, but afterwards the computer will take over._

 5. Once a client indicates that it has closed the connection, you can type 'ctrl c' to stop the execution and to start another client or server, if wanted.